 This PhD course in research methods will give participants an opportunity to discuss questions raised in their individual PhD projects with experts in specific methods.
-The sessions will deal with comparative case study design, process-tracing, focus groups and media content analysis.
+The sessions will deal with case study methods, process tracing, focus groups and content analysis.

 The aim of this workshop is to improve the participants' oral presentation skills.
 By preparing and rehearsing their own presentations, participants will acquire confidence and fluidity in speech and be better prepared to interact with an academic audience.